 There are really only two types of trees.
 There are the trees you know and the trees you don’t.
 Some trees have needles and some have leaves.
 Some get naked in winter, while others keep their clothes on.
 Some trees make nuts and some make fruit.
-But really, there’s just two types of trees.
+But really, there are just two types of trees.

 There’s really just two types of pine trees: the White Pine and the Red Pine.
 You can think of these as Jacob and Esau.
 White Pines, like Jacob, have smooth skin, while Red Pines have rough, hairy skin.
 White and Jacob both have 5 letters to their names, which matches their number of needles.
 Red Pines have 2 needles.
 That’s where it sort of breaks down.